exlskills/course-python-introduction/01_Basic Python/03_Operators/03_Membership Operators/index.md

 #Declare the string
 string = 'Cats are cool and cuddly'

-print('Is the word Cats in the string? ', Cats in string)# Returns True print('Are the words Hellow World in the string? ','Hello World' not in string) # Returns False
+print('Is the word Cats in the string? ', 'Cats' in string) print('Are the words Hellow World in the string? ','Hello World' not in string)

 ```